busoff/myos/PIC.md

 # Programmable interrupt controller (PIC)

-PIC is an chip that accept the interrupt from the connected hardware devices and feeds the interrupt to CPU.
+8259 PIC is an chip that accept the interrupt from the connected hardware devices and feeds the interrupt to CPU.
 For example, when there is a keyboard hit, the PIC will be signaled via one of its IRQ pins.
 Then PIC translate the IRQ to a particular system interrupt number and feed it to the CPU.
+It combines 8 interrupt into 1 interrupt which connects to CPU. then this increase the capability of handling interrupt in CPU.

 ## Port